-Animal Science Division of ICAR coordinates and monitors research activities in its 18 Research Institutes and their Regional Centers.
-Deputy Director-General (Animal Sciences), Dr KML Pathak is the Head of the Division assisted by three Assistant Director Generals (ADGs), Dr SC Gupta, Dr Gaya Prasad and Dr BS Prakash in disciplines of Animal Production & Breeding, Animal Health and Animal Nutrition & Physiology respectively and supported by four Principal Scientists, Dr Rajan Gupta, Dr Vineet Bhasin, Dr (Mrs) Neelam Gupta and Dr (Mrs) Jyoti Misri.
-The Division has 2 National Research Institutes which are also Deemed Universities, 5 Central Research Institutes, 1 National Bureau, 4 Project Directorates and 6 National Research Centers.
-The Division coordinates 7 All India Coordinated Research Projects and 8 Network Research Programmes.
-In addition, 4 Outreach programmes and 3 mega seed projects (poultry, sheep and pig) are also being operated in different parts of the country at different ICAR institutes, State Agricultural / Veterinary Universities and Non-Governmental Organizations.
+Animal Science Division of ICAR coordinates and monitors research activities in its 19 Research Institutes and their Regional Centers.
+Deputy Director-General (Animal Sciences), Dr K M L Pathak is the Head of the Division assisted by three Assistant Director Generals (ADGs), Dr Gaya Prasad, Dr B S Prakash and Dr R S Gandhi in disciplines of Animal Health, Animal Nutrition & Physiology and Animal Production & Breeding respectively and supported by four Principal Scientists, Dr Rajan Gupta (AN), Dr Vineet Bhasin (AG&B), Dr (Mrs) Jyoti Misri (AH) and Dr (Mrs) Neelam Gupta (ABT).
+The Division has 2 Deemed Universities, 8 National/Central Research Institutes, 1 Bureau, 1 Directorate, 1 Project Directorates and 6 National Research Centers and 4 Krishi Vigyan Kendras.
+The Division coordinates 7 All India Coordinated Research Projects and 6 Network Research Programmes.
+In addition, 4 Outreach programmes and 3 Mega seed projects (poultry, sheep and pig) are also being operated in different parts of the country at different ICAR institutes, State Agricultural / Veterinary Universities/ State Animal Husbandry Departments and Non-Governmental Organizations.

 Development of technologies to support production enhancement, profitability, competitiveness and sustainability of livestock and poultry sector for providing food and nutritional security to Indian masses.